philippseith/rcode/README.md

 On the client:
 - modify `rcode.sh` for your needs and put it into your path
 ## Usage
-Run `rcode -address host:port -remote someremote` on the the host and change to the desired path on the client and run `rcode .`
+Run `rcode -address host:port -remote someremote` on the host and change to the desired path on the client
+(the machine which is named `someremote` in the vscode Remote Explorer on the host) and run `rcode .`

 A new vscode window with the remote folder will be opened.